 A highly experienced and dedicated child and family law practitioner, Rebekah acts in factually and legally complex cases for all parties in public law and private law proceedings (securing residence orders, contact orders and orders involving removal from the jurisdiction).
 Rebekah is able to act and advise in all cases resulting from relationship breakdown, including ancillary relief.

 Rebekah has worked with a number of international organisations.
 Recently, this has involved working with the Office of the High Commissioner for ‘Human Rights Working Group on the Issue of Discrimination Against Women in Law and in Practice’.
 Rebekah was appointed to the International Criminal Court’s list of approved counsel in November 2008.
 Rebekah has worked on human rights cases in The Hague (Women’s Initiative for Gender Justice), Nepal (Gurkha rights and the United Nations) and Uganda (International Refugee Rights Initiative).
 She dedicates her broad expertise and experience to ensuring excellent representation for her clients.

-Rebekah is a committee member of the Association of Lawyers for Children.
+Rebekah is the chair of the Association of Lawyers for Children equality and diversity committee.
 She was shortlisted for the Family Law Junior Barrister of the Year award 2014.